Coastal-Wolf/WolfVue/README.md

 ## What to improve on for the future

-First and foremost, we need to improve the yolo model.
+1. First and foremost, we need to improve the yolo model.
 Its pretty clear thats the main issue to be worked on.

 I think focusing on large and common mammals from North America is important.
 I think we should catogorize things like birds broadly, as it would be a nightmare to try to identify each species, same with waterfowl.
 I think we should limit our scope to maybe 20 species at most for now if we get that many.
 We'll burn that bridge when we get to it i suppose.

+2. Implement support for images.

+Im already doing things frame by frame, this should be a no-brainer.
+It also should be incredibly easy.
+I just need to make the script recognize when images are input and sort those in the same way.

 ## Contributing